voxpupuli/puppet-mcollective/README.md

 ## Overview

-The mcollective module installs, configures, and manages the mcollective agents, clients, and middleware of an mcollective cluster.
+The mcollective module installs, configures, and manages the mcollective agents, and clients of an MCollective cluster.

 ## Module Description